-Yet another member of the highly touted Navy SEAL Team Six, the group that allegedly carried out the dubious raid on Bin Laden’s compound, has wound up dead according to today’s news cycles.
+Yet another member of the highly touted Navy SEAL Team Six, the group that allegedly carried out the raid on Bin Laden’s compound, has wound up dead according to today’s news cycles.

 The death reportedly occurred during the rescue of an American doctor, Dr. Dilip Joseph over the weekend, who had been kidnapped five days prior outside of Kabul by the Taliban.

 “This was a combined operation of U.S. and Afghan forces,” said 1st Lt.
 Joseph Alonso, a spokesman for U.S. forces.
 “Information was collected through multiple intelligence sources, which allowed Afghan and coalition forces to identify the location of Joseph and the criminals responsible for his captivity.”

 “He gave his life for his fellow Americans, and he and his teammates remind us once more of the selfless service that allows our nation to stay strong, safe and free,” said President Obama in a statement.

 The case of 28 year old SEAL Nicolas Checque, who died of a single gunshot wound to the head, joins a list of other stories that suggest SEAL Team Six are dropping like flies following their supposed involvement in the May, 2011, Bin Laden operation.

 It was reported in August last year that 22 Navy SEALs, most of whom belonged to Team 6, died after their helicopter was shot down in Afghanistan .
 This was the largest loss of life in a single day since the 2001 invasion.

 Although the film Zero Dark Thirty has been keeping the story fresh in everyone’s mind, exactly what happened and the evidence supporting it is a closely guarded secret.
 Versions of events that have made their way in to the public sphere seem to contradict each other.